 Protective gear for the eyes will be necessary, as even these foam swords could hurt the eyes if they are unprotected.
 Even a really strong pair of wrap-arounds would do, so long as you can be sure they won't shatter.
 We use something like that for this exercise.

-This is only the beginner's basics, of course - if you can't do it at this point, contact the masters on the site, and they will send over exercises that will improve your abilities.
-Once you master basic knife fighting, contact the masters and ask to learn the battle-meditations - the battle-meditations put combat into another league altogether, giving one virtually superhuman reflexes.
+Once you master basic knife fighting, you can progress to battle-meditations - the battle-meditations put combat into another league altogether, giving one virtually superhuman reflexes.

-This can be basic at this point join wilderness survival training, and add to it by making trips into forests to practice stealth.
-Teens doing this sort of training should try to arrange to be ACCOMPANIED BY A RESPONSIBLE ADULT).
+This can be basic at this point - teens doing this sort of training should try to arrange to be ACCOMPANIED BY A RESPONSIBLE ADULT).
 Learn to move silently without leaving a trace of your passing, learn to climb trees and hide among the branches.
 Keep it fun, but keep adding skills to your repertoire.

 Intellectual and artistic training, if the student has any potential for it, creates a highly balanced, thinking warrior.
 Such a warrior is ten times more effective in the long run.
 If you have any aptitude for any art or any science - it can be anything - wood working, electronics, sketching, reading, anything, work at it, have fun doing it, and make friends who share your hobbies.
 Exercising the mind maximizes its ability to adapt and learn.